Clint Hill (Secret Service): Assassination of President Kennedy

-President Kennedy was assassinated on November 22, 1963 in Dallas, Texas, during a motorcade through the city, en route to a luncheon at the Dallas Trade Mart.
-The president and Mrs. Kennedy were riding in an open limousine containing three rows of seats.
+President Kennedy was assassinated on November 22, 1963, in Dallas, Texas, during a motorcade through the city, en route to a luncheon at the Dallas Trade Mart.
+The President and Mrs. Kennedy were riding in an open limousine containing three rows of seats.
 The Kennedys were in the rear seat of the car, the governor of Texas, John Connally, and his wife, Nellie Connally, were in the middle row, Secret Service agent William Greer was driving and the Assistant Special Agent in Charge, Roy Kellerman, was also in the front row.

 Hill was riding on the left front running board of the Secret Service car immediately behind the presidential limousine.
-After the second shot, Hill began running to overtake the moving car in front of him, but the third shot had hit Kennedy in the head by the time that he arrived at the limousine.
-He climbed from the rear bumper, crawling over the trunk to the back seat where the president and First Lady were located.
-In the moments immediately after the fatal shots, Mrs. Kennedy climbed out of the back seat toward the trunk.
-Hill pushed her back into the car and covered her and the fatally wounded president with his body.
+He heard what seemed to him to be a firecracker coming from his right, and as he was turning his head he noticed President Kennedy had been wounded.
+He then jumped across onto the bumper of the limousine and on reaching it heard a second shot which he said sounded different from the first and like "someone was shooting a revolver into a hard object" which echoed.

-Hill, along with Secret Service agents Kellerman, Greer, and Rufus Youngblood, provided testimony to the Warren Commission in Washington, D.C. on March 9, 1964.
+Hill, along with Secret Service agents Kellerman, Greer, and Rufus Youngblood, provided testimony to the Warren Commission in Washington, D.C., on March 9, 1964.

 Hill grabbed a small handrail on the left rear of the trunk, normally used by bodyguards to stabilize themselves while standing on small platforms on the rear bumper.
 According to the Warren Commission's findings, there were no bodyguards stationed on the bumper that day because: